Nanjaa/hologram-interview-project/README.md

 - Add pagination to CDR table
 - Configure a linter to properly format the code and make everything ~pretty~
 - There is a latency problem with the fetch all query
+- Add validation to data, sanitize and prevent SQL injection/other attacks